How to Bind Off

 Summary of this bind off technique:

-The stitch is then released, leaving just the once stitch on the right needle.
+- The stitch is then released, leaving just the one stitch on the right needle.

 Now it's time to learn a few knit/purl combinations and make some pretty textures :)